janeczku/keepalived-ingress-vip/chart/README.md

   tolerateMasterTaints: true
 ```

-#### Provide a VIP as an high available API endpoint for k3s clusters
+#### Provide a VIP as a high available endpoint for k3s clusters API

 You can package a Helm resource file with k3s that will automatically attach a floating IP to a healthy master during cluster bootstrapping.